Home

 Most (okay, all) small businesses encounter cash flow challenges from time to time.

-A healthy flow of cash enables your business to pay its bills; a poor cash flow can result in business bankruptcies.
+A healthy flow of cash enables your business to pay its bills; a poor cash flow can result in business bankruptcy.

-Many business owners are first focused on raising startup financing and operating cash, then, once up and running, they are focused on calculating profit, which, of course, is important, but from a short term perspective, cash flow can be a serious business constraint.
+Many business owners are first focused on raising startup financing and operating cash, then, once up and running, they are focused on earning 'enough' profit which, of course, is important, but from a short term perspective, cash flow can be a serious business constraint.

 In today’s tight-money/tight-credit environment, a cash flow issue can result in business failure.

-The reason that you need to focus on what is cash flow and how can it affect your business is that cash flow statements are used by lenders, investors, suppliers, and other stakeholders as a short term indicator or measure of liquidity and solvency.
+The reason that you need to focus on what is cash flow and how can it affect your business is that cash flow statements are used by lenders, investors, suppliers, and other stakeholders as a short term indicator, or measure, of your business' liquidity and solvency.

-A good flow of cash enables your business to pay its bills.
+A good flow of cash enables your business to pay its bills (and keep operating).

 It is also important for all business owners to have an understanding of the financial ratios for their business and whether or not they are operating above or below their industry average.